Importing Clients From a CSV / Excel File

 |Tags||Multiple tags should be entered with a | separator, e.g., tag1|tag2|tag3

 For imports of existing contacts (overwrite): If you want to maintain previous tags and also add new ones, make sure that you enter all tags (both previous and new) in the import file.

 |Custom fields||For more details, refer to Importing Data for Custom Fields (below).|

 Importing Data for Custom Fields

-For a successful data import, you need to first create the relevant custom fields in your Client Card.
-During the import, these fields will then be auto-populated by the data in your import file.
+- First, create the relevant custom fields in your Client Card.
 For details about customizing your Client Card, refer to Adding Client Fields.

-IMPORTANT: If the custom fields do not exist in your Client Card settings, the data in custom columns of your import file will not be imported.
+Important: If the custom fields do not exist in your Client Card settings, the data in the custom columns of your import file will not be imported.

 For successful data import, enter the data as True or False.
 Alternatively, you may enter 1 (for True) or 0 (for False).
 For example:

 Handling Special Characters / Non-English Letters